 ‘That isn’t his fault (I guess).’

 On the semantic side, however, it is not so clear to what extent wohl differs from its modal counterparts.
 There are different views on how wohl might differ from adverbs and epistemic must concerning scope-taking in question formation and structured propositions (e.g., Zimmermann 2008).
-It remains controversial to conclude that wohl contrasts with modal means (such as sentence adverbs or epistemic must) in not forming part of the proposition; this conclusion would be based on the assumption that the evidential component of must and also the epistemic contribution by adverbs is part of the truth-conditional content of the clause, which is not clear (see our sketch above and Ernst 2007 on non-truth-functional views on sentence adverbs).
+Most of these differences are based on the assumption that wohl is not part of the truth-conditional content of the clause, whereas the evidential component of must and also the epistemic contribution by adverbs contribute to truth-conditional content.
+However, this distinction cannot be taken for granted, given what we said above about epistemic must and given the evidence for non-truth-functional views on higher adverbs discussed by Ernst (2007) and many others.
 Taken together, the affinities between discourse particles and other modal devices for expressing similar meanings indicates that the semantic boundary between these different evidential devices is perhaps fluid and that proposed distinctions rely on subtle theoretical and empirical issues.

 In what follows, we will therefore investigate the extent to which wohl differs from its modal counterparts in its compatibility with different evidential contexts.
 Although all evidential devices (epistemic must, adverbs, and discourse particles) modify the speaker’s commitment to a proposition, no study to date has explored whether these (at first sight synonymous) expressions differ in their compatibility with different evidential circumstances.

-In the next few sections, we will illustrate our new experimental paradigm for investigating evidential words by examining the theoretically challenging devices introduced in Section 1.1 and 1.2.
+In the next few sections, we will illustrate our new experimental paradigm for investigating evidential words by comparing the theoretically-challenging devices introduced in Section 1.1 and 1.2 – epistemic must and epistemic discourse particles – with other devices such as English might and probably, German vermutlich, and the unmarked bare form.
 In doing so, we will address the following questions: (i) Under which evidential circumstances do speakers prefer to use which evidential devices?
 Put differently, how do speakers use the various evidential devices? and (ii) Do listeners ascribe different strengths of speaker commitment to the use of these various linguistic devices?
 In other words, how do listeners interpret speakers’ use of these devices?
 Before directly addressing these questions, we first introduce our experimental materials and obtain estimates of evidence strength.
 These data will then serve as the basis for the analyses that follow.

 2 Experiment 1: Evidence strength